 The Korat is a cat that likes quiet environments, so they might get annoyed by loud noises and rowdy kids.
 When they're scared or aggravated, these cats will act meanly in self-defense.

-While the Singapura cat can be a lot of fun, they can also be wary of strangers and will be aggressive and mean if they feel threatened.
+While the Singapura cat can be a lot of fun, this last cat breed can also be wary of strangers and will be aggressive and mean if they feel threatened.
 They're also easily startled, so be sure to socialize them properly at an early age -- if not, they might hide often!

-Do you live with one of these "mean cats"?
+Do you live with one of these "mean cat breeds"?
 Share your feline friend on our Wide Open Pets Facebook page!